Muirujoy/airbnb-clone-project/README.md

   - Remove blockers and support team collaboration
   - Ensure adherence to agile best practices
 - **Contribution:** Maintains team flow and helps deliver features efficiently and incrementally.

+## 🧩 UI Component Patterns

+To ensure consistency, reusability, and efficiency in frontend development, we are adopting a component-based architecture.
+Below are the planned reusable UI components that will be implemented across the application:

+### 🔹 Navbar
+- **Elements:**
+  - Logo
+  - Search bar
+  - User navigation menu (e.g. login, profile, bookings)
+  - Responsive mobile menu
+- **Purpose:** Provides primary navigation and quick access to key areas of the site.

+---

+### 🔹 Property Card
+- **Elements:**
+  - Property image
+  - Title and location
+  - Price per night
+  - Rating and reviews
+  - Favorite (heart) button
+- **Purpose:** Displays essential property information in a grid or list format; used in property listings and search results.

+---

+### 🔹 Footer
+- **Elements:**
+  - Site navigation links (e.g. About, Help, Terms)
+  - Social media icons
+  - Company contact or info
+- **Purpose:** Provides users with site-wide links and company information, usually placed at the bottom of every page.

+---

+### ✅ Component Goals
+- Maintain **visual consistency** across the app
+- Support **responsive behavior** for all screen sizes
+- Enable **modularity and reusability** to speed up development and testing
+- Ensure accessibility and performance best practices